C2SM/spack-c2sm/docs/C2SMGuidelines.rst

 instance very possible that commands like ``spack find`` or ``spack location`` complain about several potential installed *SPECS* meeting the command line input.
 For this reason it's rather recommended to avoid spack commands in scripts.
-This shouldn't be an issue for ``spack find`` and ``spack location``.
+This shouldn't be too problematic for ``spack find`` and ``spack location``.
 For ``spack load`` we rather advise to use it from the login nodes before submitting jobs, the environment of the running job being inherited from the environment at